dianashi/Biquadris/README.md

 A two player Tetris based Biquadris game.
 The source code is kept secret due to Policy 71 of University of Waterloo.

 ## Introduction
 This project is build with two other people for the final project of an OOP course at the University of Waterloo.
-With the implementations of multiple bonus features, our group earned 110% for this project.
+With the implementations of multiple bonus features, our group earned full marks + 10% bonus for this project.
 Compared to Tetris, Biquadris is not a real-time game.
 Players have as much time as they want to decide where to place the next block.
 Players will take turns dropping blocks, one at a time [if special actions are not triggered].
 During a player's turn, the blocks that the opponent will have to play next is already displayed at the top of the opponent's board.

 <img width="463" alt="截屏2021-12-14 下午2 20 32" src="https://user-images.githubusercontent.com/38364680/146088570-6c3c180e-b130-4c18-aeb1-e55379303b64.png">